-Inputs, Required: NF type (if NF status of a specific NF type is to be monitored), NF instance ID (if NF status of a specific NF instance is to be monitored), NF service (if NF status for NF which exposes a given NF service is to be monitored).
+Inputs, Required: NF type (if NF status of a specific NF type is to be monitored), NF instance ID (if NF status of a specific NF instance is to be monitored), NF service name (if NF status for NF which exposes a given NF service is to be monitored).

 Inputs, Optional:

 - PLMN ID of the target NF/NF service, in the case of the subscription to the status of NF/NF service instance(s) in home PLMN from the serving PLMN.